 The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 The MSc in Cognitive Development and Disorders is a very popular programme.
-We strongly encourage you to apply as soon as possible to have the best chance of securing an offer as applications are processed on a first come first served basis.
+We strongly encourage you to apply as soon as possible to have the best chance of securing an offer.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 This course is taught by

 Read more about paying fees and charges.